-For the orchestra’s brilliant activity of representing the Ukrainian culture abroad, the “Kiev Soloists” received of Ukraine.
-The orchestra has recently signed a recording contract with an international label of “Naxos”.
+The orchestra recently signed a recording contract with the international label “Naxos”.

-For exceptional accomplishments in representation of Ukrainian culture in the world, Еnsemble “Kyiv Soloists” honoured as “Ambassador of Ukrainian culture in the World” of the Ministry of Foreign Affairs of Ukraine.
+For distinguished accomplishments representing Ukrainian culture in the world, the Ensemble received the title of “Ambassador of Ukrainian culture in the World” by the Ministry of Foreign Affairs of Ukraine.

 1999 November – Germany.
 Ruhr Festival of Classical Music.
 Concerts in Berlin and Munich.